Today I’m going to share with you some fun things to do in Iquitos!

-For many Iquitos is just a quick stop before doing an Amazon river cruise or a jungle treehouse stay, however, I’m of the opinion that this is a place worth visiting even if it’s just for one or two days.
+For many Iquitos is just a quick stop before the start of an Amazon river cruise or a jungle treehouse stay, however, I’m of the opinion that this is a place worth visiting even if it’s just for a few days.

 Iquitos is the world’s largest city that cannot be reached by road – that’s right if you want to get here, you’re either going to have to travel by boat or by plane! – yet for such a remote place, it actually has quite a bit to offer.

-I gave myself a total of 3 days in Iquitos – two before heading into the jungle and one after my return – and these were a few of my personal highlights:
+We gave ourselves a total of 3 days in Iquitos – two before heading into the jungle and one after our return – and these were a few of the highlights:

 Sample traditional Amazonian food